johnDorman98/password-generator/README.md

  6. [Author](#author)

 <a id="introduction"></a>
-## Welcome to my Java Project Management Program. 👋
+## Welcome to my Python password generator. 👋
 This project will be my first version of a password generator.
 It will act as the skeleton for a larger project where I will add additional features such as a GUI and different passwrod generator features.

 ---